walterdejong/synctool/doc/chapter5.md

 The solution is to make a tiered setup.
 In such a setup, the master node syncs to other master nodes (for example, the first node in a rack), which in turn sync to subsets of nodes.
-Script it something along these lines:
+Script it along these lines:

     #! /bin/bash